|Title:||Assistant AD/Sports Information Director|

 Off of the court he wore several journalism and leadership hats.

-He helped pioneer an effort to start ducnews.com, a student run news website, and served as the site's managing editor while holding a position as the managing editor for the campus newspaper, The Habit.
+He helped pioneer an effort to start a student run news website, and served as the site's managing editor while holding a position as the managing editor for the campus newspaper.
 He also hosted sports talk radio shows on the school's campus radio station, worked in Dominican's sports information office and broadcasted women's basketball, women's volleyball and men's and women's soccer games.

-Wells served as the chair of both the PacWest Conference and Dominican Student-Athlete Advisory Committees.
+Wells served as the chair of both the PacWest Conference and Dominican Student-Athlete Advisory Committees while in school.
 In 2010, he led the Penguins student-athletes to a PacWest Conference Community Engagement Award after spearheading several successful fundraisers that rallied enthusiasm in the campus and Marin communities while raising money for the Make-A-Wish Foundation.

 Wells is an active member of College Sports Information Directors of America and the Society of Professional Journalists.

-He lives in Burbank with his older brother John.
+He lives in Burbank with his older brothers John and Todd.